bluesillybeard/Pinc/readme.md

 - Make tests to check for certain annoying things
     - duplicate key events
     - duplicate cursor movement events
-    - This could be placed in some kind of validation layer system.
-Might need to wait until everything is placed through interfaces.
+    - This could be implemented in two stages:
+        - a 'mock' library that probes user programs to make sure they use Pinc correctly, like Vulkan validation layers
+        - a test program that probes the library to make sure it behaves correctly
+            - I can't think of a good robust way to do everything automatically without tons of extra effort.